sarifsystems/sarif/SPEC.md

 * dst: optional device ID of the destination
 * p: optional payload (a JSON object with further fields)
 * corr: optional correlation id of previous message
+* text: optional user friendly textual representation of the message (recommended)

 Default actions
 ---------------